jackd248/typo3-environment-indicator/README.md

     'Development',
     \KonradMichalik\Typo3EnvironmentIndicator\Image\TriangleModifier::class
 );
-// Helper method to add the color configuration for the Development context fot the backend toolbar and all previously configured favicon modifiers
+// Helper method to add the color configuration for the Development context for the backend toolbar and all previously configured favicon modifiers
 \KonradMichalik\Typo3EnvironmentIndicator\Utility\ConfigurationUtility::addMainColorConfigurationByContext(
     'Development',
     '#bd593a',